fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/TabTheme/index.rst

 **Share an application/desktop**

-You have to do the following steps to share an application:
+You have to do the following steps to share an application/desktop:
    #. right click on the desktop/application what you want to share.
    #. choose the menu item: Share desktop or Share Application.
    #. copy the text (for example: desktop|zmathe|lhcb_prmgr|JobMonitorAll) and click OK on the pop up window: